 Description of application vulnerability

 This discussion is associated with the effects of unsuccessful or late termination of a thread.
-For a discussion of premature termination, see subclause 6.63 Lock Protocol Errors [CGM].
+For a discussion of premature termination, see 6.63 Lock Protocol Errors [CGM].

+A directed termination request is asynchronous if it comes from another thread, or synchronous if from the thread itself.
+The effect of the abort request (such as whether it is treated as an exception) and its immediacy (that is, how long the thread may continue to execute before it is shut down) depend on language-specific rules.
+Immediate shutdown minimizes latency but can leave shared data structures in a corrupted state.

 When a thread is working cooperatively with other threads and is directed to terminate, there are a number of error situations that may occur that can lead to compromise of the system.
-The termination directing thread may request that one or more other threads abort or terminate, but the terminated thread(s) may not be in a state such that the termination can occur, may ignore the direction, or may take longer to abort or terminate than the application can tolerate.
+The termination directing thread may request that one or more thread abort(s) occur, but the terminating thread(s) may not be in a state such that the termination can occur, may ignore the direction, or may take longer to abort or terminate than the application can tolerate.
 In any case, on most systems, the thread will not terminate until it is next scheduled for execution.

 Unexpectedly delayed termination or the consumption of resources by the termination itself may cause a failure to meet deadlines, which, in turn, may lead to other failures.

-Cross references
+Related coding guidelines

-CWE[8]: 364.
+CWE[7]: 364.
 Signal Handler Race Condition

-Hoare C.A.R., Communicating Sequential Processes[16]

-Holzmann G., The SPIN Model Checker: Primer and Reference Manual[19],

-Larsen, Peterson, Wang, Model Checking for Real-Time Systems[33],

-The Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652:2012 Information Technology – Programming languages – Ada[1]
+See also Hoare C.A.R [12], Holzmann G., [15], Larsen, Peterson, and Wang [26], and the Ravenscar Tasking Profile, specified in D.13 of ISO/IEC 8652:2012 Information Technology – Programming Languages – Ada [17] and the Guide to using the Ravenscar tasking profile [21].

 Mechanism of failure